whaakman/azure-docs.nl-nl/articles/virtual-machines/extensions/hpccompute-gpu-windows.md

 ### <a name="internet-connectivity"></a>Internetconnectiviteit

-De Microsoft Azure-extensie voor NVIDIA GPU-stuurprogramma's is vereist dat de virtuele doelmachine is verbonden met internet en toegang hebben.
+De Microsoft Azure-extensie voor NVIDIA GPU-stuurprogramma's is vereist dat de doel-VM is verbonden met internet en toegang hebben.

 ## <a name="extension-schema"></a>Extensieschema